The only cormorant in Antarctica with its distinctive "blue eyes"

 'Chicks' that are about to fledge (they are the size of the adults) spend a lot of time flapping to strengthen the wing muscles.
 Once one or two take the maiden flight, the rest seem to get the right idea and a whole group can suddenly take off, often crashing onto the sea or onto rocks.
 At this time they can be inquisitive, even landing on Zodiacs and kayaks, but they are also very prone to predators, skuas often ganging up to drown isolated birds.

-Highlights where the Antarctic Shag can be seen
+Spots where the Antarctic Shag can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.